Circle Wisconsin – Southeastern Shores

 Have lunch at West Allis Cheese & Sausage Shoppe, which features friendly service, homemade soups and daily specials and Wisconsin’s famous Blood Mary.
 Stock up on your favorite cheeses and fill the coach with fresh cheese curds and Wisconsin specialty food items.

-Before you leave Wisconsin, be sure to make a stop at Boerner Botanical Gardens.
-Dozens of themed gardens, all blooming a different time of the year, offer something to see each time you visit.
+Before you leave Southeastern Wisconsin, be sure to make a stop at Boerner Botanical Gardens.
+Dozens of themed gardens, all blooming at different times of the year, offer something to see each time you visit.
 Arrange for an opportunity to view Milwaukee County’s “Living Museum” with a one-hour educational, docent-guided tour from May through October.

 Featured Activity